-This post is a quick reference to external links to information about the Elysium apartments project, such as to documents on file with the City about the project, the zoning process, water quality standards, the State agency involved with Housing Tax Credits and more.
+This post is a quick reference to updates and links to information about the Elysium apartments project near the eastern end of Oak Creek, such as to documents on file with the City about the project, the zoning process, water quality standards, the State agency involved with Housing Tax Credits and more.
 We will update it as we learn more.

 Join NextDoor and/or Facebook group for updates

 Join our private Northwood Facebook group for updates (requires a Facebook account).
 All residents of Northwood and adjacent neighborhoods are invited to join.
 We also share updates through NextDoor.com.